We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Fixed value points credit cards have the same redemption rate regardless of when you travel and how you travel.
 Points you redeem will always be worth one cent each for instance if you redeem them in January or in July.
 That means 10,000 points will always be worth $100 in travel rewards (or cash rewards) with a fixed value credit card.

 A good example of a fixed value points travel rewards card is the Barclaycard Arrival® Plus World Elite Mastercard®.
 You earn two miles on every single purchase, miles have a redemption value of 1-cent, and you get a 5% redemption bonus for travel purchases.
-Learn more about the Arrival Plus terms and conditions.
+See Rates & Fees here for more information on the Arrival Plus.

 If you have 10,000 Barclaycard miles to redeem for a hotel stay or plane ticket, you will get a $100 statement credit.
 The 5% travel redemption bonus means you will get 500 miles back into your account to be redeemed a second time!